siberoloji/siberoloji.github.io/content/en/blog/engineering/SoftwareEngineering/virtualization/2024-10-20-cost-of-proxmox-compare-to-vmware-for-large-enterprises.md

 date: '2024-10-20T20:27:42+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This blog post will delve into a comprehensive comparison of Proxmox and VMware costs, pricing and evaluating their suitability for large-scale deployments.'
+description:  'This article will delve into a comprehensive comparison of Proxmox and VMware costs, pricing and evaluating their suitability for large-scale deployments.'

 url:  /cost-of-proxmox-compare-to-vmware-for-large-enterprises/
 featured_image: /images/proxmox.webp